-Having been serviced for the majority of their meetings by the Board's Professional Adviser, the Board resolved at the end of 2009 that the Task Groups would henceforth be serviced by a member of the Chair of the Group's own administrative team.
-The Board has reaffirmed that its contracted Executive Director should continue to make the detailed arrangements for Task Group meetings, including seeking continued meetings and dialogue for the Groups with lead officials in the key Government Departments (The Department for Education as renamed after the May 2010 General Election, formerly DCSF - Department for Children, Schools and Families; and DBIS - Department for Business, Innovation and Skills).
+Having been serviced for the majority of their initial meetings by the Board's Professional Adviser, the Board resolved at the end of 2009 that the Task Groups would henceforth be serviced by a member of the Chair of the Group's own administrative team.
+The Board reaffirmed that its contracted Executive Director should continue to make the detailed arrangements for Task Group meetings, including seeking continued meetings and dialogue for the Groups with lead officials in the key Government Departments (The Department for Education as renamed after the May 2010 General Election, formerly DCSF - Department for Children, Schools and Families; and DBIS - Department for Business, Innovation and Skills).

-At the end of 2009, John Downing - on leaving the VT Group - resigned from the Careers England Board and Katharine Horler (then of Connexions Thames 19

-Valley, now trading as Adviza) was appointed from within the Board to take on the role of chair of the 13-19 Group from January 2010, a key role which she has continued to perform to date with a significant number of meetings with DfE officials being held with the Task Group arising out of matters to debate with the passage of the Education Bill through Parliament during 2010-11 and its implementation during 2012-13 and the past year.
+At the end of 2009, John Downing - on leaving the VT Group - resigned from the Careers England Board and Katharine Horler (then of Connexions Thames Valley, now trading as Adviza) was appointed from within the Board to take on the role of chair of the 13-19 Group from January 2010, a key role which she has continued to perform to date with a significant number of meetings with DfE officials being held with the Task Group arising out of matters to debate with the passage of the Education Bill through Parliament during 2010-11 and its implementation during 2012-1/14 and the current year.
+Katherine's appointment as the new Chair of the CE Board means that at the September Board an appointment of a successor to chair the 13-19 Task Group will be made.
+As we write, Steve Higginbotham has just retired from his role as CEO of igen, and has resigned from the CE Board; the Board will, therefore, be appointing a new chair of the Adults Task Group too.
+The Board has extended its thanks to Steve for his long service with CE and wished him a long and healthy retirement.

-In the past five years, these two Task Groups have increasingly held their regular (quarterly) meetings either with senior HMG officials and/or at their premises.
-These meetings have evidently both enhanced the knowledge of Task Group members on latest developments in policy, and have led to officials taking clear note of the views of Group members as policy has been shaped.
+In the past six years, these two Task Groups have increasingly held their regular (quarterly) meetings either with senior HMG officials and/or at their premises.
+These meetings have evidently both enhanced the knowledge of Task Group members on latest developments in policy, and have sometimes led to officials taking clear note of the views of Group members as policy has been shaped.
+That said it is fair to record that the Coalition Government has proven less open to CE's informed advice on its policies, particularly those which the Department for Education is responsible for.
+Nevertheless CE remains committed to seeking to influence policy for the better benefit of individuals and the economy - and the September 2014 Board will receive revised draft policy positions for CE in respect of work both with young people and adults, in order to inform CE's advocacy of changes it hopes to see after the forthcoming General Election in May 2015.
+Both of these forward-looking policy papers have been drafted by the two Task Groups.

-Task Group members contributed significantly, for example, to the Policy Papers (see figure 6 below) which drew the first public assurance from Ministers in 2007 that England would have a clear all-age strategy for its separate careers support arrangements for adults and young people (as can be seen below, that this clear strategy failed to be confirmed by HMG prior to the May 2010 General Election, and subsequently failed to become the template for the 'world class' all-age careers service which we and significant others have advocated, remains a cause of great concern).
+In this eleven year review it is timely to reflect upon how, historically Task Group members have contributed significantly over the years, for example, to the Policy Papers (see figure 6 below) which drew the first public assurance from Ministers in 2007 that England would have a clear all-age strategy for its separate careers support arrangements for adults and young people (as can be seen below, that this clear strategy failed to be confirmed by HMG prior to the May 2010 General Election, and subsequently failed to become the template for the 'world class' all-age careers service which we and significant others have advocated, remains a cause of great concern).